opensource-nepal/.github/profile/README.md

 6. Submit a pull request, detailing the changes you made and why they are valuable.

 Our team will review your contribution and provide feedback.
 We appreciate all contributions, whether they are bug fixes, new features, or improvements to documentation.

-## Join Us on Discord

-Connect with us on Discord to engage in real-time discussions, ask questions, and stay updated on the latest happenings.
-[Join OpenSource Nepal Discord](https://discord.gg/2jcUACNAve).

 ## License